- Peter Abrahams, 1919-2017

 - South African History Online (Pretoria, South Africa)

 - SAHO offers online publications, photo and image exhibitions, brief historical summaries and biographies, and classroom suggestions (under construction).
 "SAHO is a peoples' history and internet-based project that consists of an open, non-partisan website linked to a schools' and community based outreach programme, which sets to build a comprehensive database on South African history and arts."
-Includes an extensive biographical archive on "People" in SA history and contemporary society.

 - Conference on "The Durban Moment: Revisiting Politics, Labour, Youth, and Resistance in the 1970s," February 21-23, 2013, Rhodes University, Grahamstown, South Africa